iho-ohi/S130PT/01_initiate/README.md

 2. Content:

-This product specification is a digital form of S-23 “Limits of the Oceans and Seas”, but it stipulates that global geographic sea areas must be designated by a system of unique numerical identifiers only.
+This product specification is for the modernization of standardization of the limits of the oceans and seas, but it stipulates that global geographic sea areas must be designated by a system of unique numerical identifiers only.
 It specifies the content, structure, and metadata needed for creating the S-130 dataset and for its portrayal within an S-100 system.
 This product specification includes the content model, the encoding, the feature catalogue, portrayal catalogue, metadata, and implementation guidance for developers.

 ...